-- In 2014, approximately 913,000 Americans were reported to have met the criteria for dependence or abuse of cocaine.
+- In 2014, about 913,000 Americans were reported to have met the criteria for dependence or abuse of cocaine.

 - More than 505,000 of the 1.2 million drug-related emergency room visits were caused by cocaine use or related to cocaine use.

-- Drug abuse costs the nation over $600 billion dollars annually.
+- Drug abuse costs the nation over $600 billion annually.